alexdelorenzo/aiopath/README.md

 # AsyncPath and Path objects can point to the same file
 assert str(home) == str(ahome) == str(path)

-# but AsyncPath and Path objects are equivalent
+# AsyncPath and Path objects are equivalent
 assert home == ahome
 ```